immutable-js/immutable-js/README.md

-Persistent Immutable Collections for Javascript
+Immutable Lazy Collections for JavaScript
 ============

-TODO: write some example code here, pull some quotes from Scala and Clojure.
+I promise to write a description here soon.

+For now, check out /type-definitions/*.d.ts